DigitalArcPlatform/documentation/docs/preEvent/assessment/volunteers/volunteers.md

 # Volunteers

-For a successfull community archive event, you will need a variety of volunteers to fulfill the roles necessary for directing contributors, digitizing their contributions, and conducting oral history interviews.
+For a successful community archive event, you will need a variety of volunteers to fulfill the roles necessary for directing contributors, digitizing their contributions, and conducting oral history interviews.
 We recommend recruiting volunteers for the following roles.
+Prior to assigning roles, be sure to send out a volunteer skills survey to assess potential volunteers' skill sets.
+This will help you decide what role suits them and your event best.

 **Note:** The number of individuals you will need for each role will depend on the size and scope of your event. **Plan accordingly.**